Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 Your other option is to rent in the city center.

-The area between the Santa Maria Novella train station and the Arno River is the car rental hub for the Florence city center, especially on Borgo Ognissanti.
+The area between the Santa Maria Novella train station and the Arno River is the car rental hub for the Florence city center, especially on and around Borgo Ognissanti.

 ADVANTAGE OF RENTING IN THE CITY CENTER (VS. THE AIRPORT)